How media influences your child at 9-18 years

 Citizenship

-Celebrities and influencers can be powerful influences on pre-teens and teenagers.
+Celebrities and influencers can be powerful influences.

-Pre-teens and teenagers need to be aware that influencers and some celebrities are paid to advertise the products they endorse.
+It’s important for your child to be aware that influencers and some celebrities are paid to advertise the products they endorse.

 It can be difficult to tell the difference between influencers and regular people – or even celebrities – posting videos and other content for fun.
 Influencers are meant to say whether they’ve been paid by using hashtags like #ad or #sponsored or words like ‘ad’ or ‘sponsored’ in their posts.
 You and your child could look out for these signs.